hritikabhavsar14/Portfolio/README.md

 ## Experience
 About Me
 Education:
-Master’s in Business Analytics (2024-2025) – University of Illinois Urbana-Champaign Bachelor’s in Electronics & Communication Engineering (2019-2023) – NIT Karnataka
+-Master’s in Business Analytics (2024-2025) – University of Illinois Urbana-Champaign -Bachelor’s in Electronics & Communication Engineering (2019-2023) – NIT Karnataka

-##Professional Experience:
+## Professional Experience:

 -Analytics Consultant at ABInBev
 Led marketing analytics projects, delivering insights that drove $2M in revenue growth and increased stakeholder adoption by 83%.